ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 {% endhighlight %}

 {:start="4"}
 4. Nice to have changes.
-You make them still being in the chroot environment.
+You make them while still inside the chroot environment.

 {% highlight shell %}